nikhil1raghav/blog/content/books.md

 {{<image src="/files/cuckoosegg.jpg" style="width:15%;height:auto;float:left;margin:0px 10px 10px 0px;">}}
 Book is exactly what its title says.
 At the beginning I thought that the hacker is a warm-up and will be caught at the end of first 20 pages and main course is due after that but you can never imagine how that story spans through about 250 pages and none of it is filler.
 Loved how it takes you back to earlier time in computing when average computer user had more digital literacy than people have today (technology is so accessible).
 Above all the story is true and very engaging.

+As they say two of the most famous products of Berkeley are LSD and BSD (Unix).

 ---